 Flabbergasted, I began to research.
 I soon discovered there are indeed strong Irish roots to the accent.
-It transpired that the Irish had been arriving in the Caribbean - as slaves - since at least 1636 when a ship with 61 Irish left Kinsale; all were destined to become indentured servants or slaves on the tobacco, cotton and primarily sugar plantations of Barbados.
+It transpired that the Irish had been arriving in the Caribbean since at least 1636 when a ship with 61 Irish left Kinsale; all were destined to become indentured servants or slaves on the tobacco, cotton and primarily sugar plantations of Barbados.

 Quarter of a century later, Cromwell arrived in Ireland and destroyed the rebel Irish Confederacy.
 Following the massacre of the rebel garrison at Drogheda, he reputedly declared it to be "the righteous judgement of God on these barbarous wretches, who have imbued their hands with so much innocent blood."

 Cromwell’s Puritan Republican regime now had control of England, Ireland, Scotland and Wales.
 And for those who opposed the regime, transportation to the colonies became a very real prospect.
-Between 1652 and 1657, an estimated 50,000 men and women were rounded up by soldiers, shipped to Bristol, sold as slaves and branded with the name of the slave ship they would voyage on.
-Some were Scottish, some were English, but the majority of these would appear to have been Irish, arrested in the wake of the conquest of Ireland and initially imprisoned in a series of holding pens in ports along the south coast of Ireland, as well as Belfast.
-From Bristol, these slaves were taken across the stormy Atlantic to work on the sugar cane plantations, with circa 8,000 arriving into Barbados and the rest bound for other British colonies like Montserrat.
+Between 1652 and 1657, approximately 50,000 men and women were rounded up by soldiers, shipped to Bristol, and "sold" (ie: placed into indentured servitude, be they willing or otherwise).
+Some were Scottish, some were English, but between 8,000 and 12,000 men appear to have been Irish, arrested in the wake of the conquest of Ireland and initially imprisoned in a series of holding pens in ports along the south coast of Ireland, as well as Belfast.
+From Bristol, they were taken across the stormy Atlantic to work on the sugar cane plantations, with circa 8,000 arriving into Barbados and the rest bound for other British colonies like Montserrat.